HeshanKarunaratne/cka/README.md

 #### Deployment Strategy - Blue Green

 Blue Green deployment strategy where the new versions are deployed alongside the old versions.
 So the old version is called blue, and the new version is called green and 100% of the traffic is still routed to the old version.
-At this point in time tests are run on the new version.
-And once all tests are passed, we switch traffic to the new version all at once.
+At this point in time tests are running on the new version.
+And once all tests have been passed, we switch traffic to the new version all at once.

 myapp-blue.yaml
 ```yml